 We find these radical policies in our schools appalling.
 The governor must appoint a Superintendent of Public Instruction who shares his/her beliefs to restore parental rights in education, keeping politicization out, and basic morality in.
 We must limit school clinic services to basic healthcare.
 We must return minor rights to reasonable protection, not emancipation for rebellious teens.
 And we must return the purpose of schools to educational institutions, not social service agencies.
 Parents’ rights in education MUST be restored.

 Education for non-English-speaking students costs Oregon upwards of $600 million each year, and foreign-language students lag behind their English-speaking peers in test scores and academic achievement.
 Rather than teach students in foreign languages for years, Oregon should require English-language immersion to bring students to English fluency quickly – then transition them into regular English-language instruction.
 Every student should graduate able to speak, read, and write English fluently.

 No student should graduate from high school unprepared to enter the workforce.
 While some students go from high school to college, too many are thrust into the adult world, unable to compete for employment and unable to succeed in a trade school.
 Students lack a foundation in STEM – Science, Technology, Engineering, and Mathematics – necessary to succeed in many careers and vocational programs.
 Every student should graduate ready to earn a living – even if going to college.
 Sometimes, the student on the academic path runs into a life-changing situation and must go to work.

-Sam Carpenter believes Oregon schools should provide all students with sufficient vocational training to provide entry-level skills into the workforce, in addition to the academic training for college and beyond.
+We believe Oregon schools should provide students with sufficient vocational training to provide entry-level skills into the workforce, in addition to the academic training for college and beyond.